KijinKims/metagenome_heatmap/README.md

                         Metadata as in csv consisting of three columns:
                         Sample, Host species, Health condition.
 Health
                         condition should be either Healthy or Unhealthy.
-  -o output.png, --output output.png
+  -o output.eps, --output output.eps
                         Output file path.
-It should be with .png.
+It should be with .eps.
   --min-read-count MIN_READ_COUNT
                         Minimum read count to be considered.
   -e export.csv --export-raw export.csv